cronvel/nextgen-events/documentation.md

 The code below set up a server and a client written in Node.js.
 The server expose the *heartBeatService* which simply emit an *heartBeat* event once in a while with the beat count as data.
+Most of this code is websocket boiler-plate, the actual proxy code involves only few lines.
+The client code could be easily rewritten for the browser.

 **Server:**